ReactiveX/RxJava/README.md

 - :lady_beetle: Resolve many anomalies and bugs with operators such as `groupBy`, `window`, `concat`, etc.
 - :warning: RxJava 3.x support will be toned down in the coming months, will be offered for +1 year after 4.x official release.

+<sup>1</sup> :stop: Unfortunately Java 27 has no language or API enhancements we can use, because Structured Concurrency remained preview for one.

 ## Getting started